paulshorey/pauls-pure-functions/README.md

   const everything = require("pauls-pure-functions")
   ```

 **In browser, this script will create a `window.__` variable** with a flat list of functions.
 This is different.
-In Node, you import/require and set the name of each variable
+In Node, you import/require and you choose what to call each variable.
 ```
   <script src="https://cdn.jsdelivr.net/gh/paulshorey/pauls-pure-functions@latest/browser/index.js"></script>